fastify/csrf/README.md

 }
 ```

-The `userInfo` paramater is required if `userInfo: true` was configured
+The `userInfo` parameter is required if `userInfo: true` was configured
 during initialization.
 The user-specific information must match what was
 passed in `tokens.create()`.